-While your Lisbon lemon tree is getting established, during the first few years, it'll need more watering.
+While your Lisbon lemon tree is getting established, it'll need more watering during the first few years.
 As it matures, it becomes more drought tolerant.

 Temperature and Humidity

-Although Lisbon lemon trees are more cold tolerant than their Eureka relatives, it's important to remember that, of all the citrus fruits, lemons are the most sensitive to cold weather.
+Although Lisbon lemon trees are sligthly more cold-tolerant than their Eureka relatives, it's important to remember that lemons are the most sensitive to cold weather of all the citrus fruits.
 This is particularly true of young trees that aren't so well established.

 Given that Lisbon lemon trees produce such an abundance of fruit, they use up a lot of energy.
 Unless your tree is planted in particularly fertile soil, they'll appreciate a bi-annual feed of a fertilizer specifically designed for citrus fruits.

 If they don't receive enough nutrients, your crop will be diminished, the growth of the tree can be stunted, and the leaves can become discolored.

 Lisbon Lemons vs. Eureka Lemons

 In terms of the fruit, the Lisbon lemon rind has a smoother texture and a more prominent mammilla (protruding nipple).
 Lisbon lemon trees are thornier than Eurekas, more tolerant of the cold, and produce more fruit.
 Unlike the Eureka, whose lemons are found on the outside of the tree, Lisbon lemons are located inside the dense, glossy, green canopy.
 The tree has a more upright and spreading growth habit, too.

 Harvesting Lisbon Lemons